Shimin233/SQL_learning/Day3_IN_BETWEEN_LIKE.md

 --(can type b,or B into codes, no matter upper or lowercase) SELECT *
 FROM customers
-WHERE las_name LIKE 'b%'
+WHERE last_name LIKE 'b%'

 --...last name starts with 'brush'...
 SELECT *
 FROM customers
-WHERE las_name LIKE 'brush%'
+WHERE last_name LIKE 'brush%'

 -- pick customers whose last name contains b anywhere, --  using % to represent other parts in the item (last name here)